 “Two-thirds of respondents do not believe they will be able to sustain their businesses for more than 6 months.”

 So now what?
-For myself, I think I’m just going to lay low and work on my skillset.
-I’ve acquired a few distilling books but I haven’t spent as much time as I would like on actually reading them.
-Plus I’m hoping to start home brewing some sake as soon as I can source the right equipment/can spare the money.
+For myself, I think I’m just going to lay low and expanding my knowledge base.
+I have a few books on spirits and distilling to work through but I haven’t spent as much time as I would like on actually reading them.
+Plus I’m hoping to start home brewing some sake as soon as I can source the right equipment/spare the money.
 And most importantly I’m just going to try to stick to a regular writing schedule.
 I have slacked off immensely in that aspect, mainly because I was working nonstop for the first four months of the pandemic.
 But I think now my work-life balance has balanced out somewhat.
 I just have no idea what I’m going to write about.
-And hopefully soon enough I’ll be able to walk back into a distillery again, though I don’t really know when that is going to be.
+And hopefully soon enough we’ll all be able to walk back into a distillery again, though I don’t really know when that is going to be.
 But I’m sure it will smell great!